OctopusDeploy/blog/blog/2018-07/kubernetes-containers-update/index.md

 ![Octopus sailing Kubernetes](blogimage-kubernetes-containers-update.png "width=500")

 A few months back we asked the Octopus community if they could spare a few minutes and brain-cycles to provide some feedback on the [first-draft of our Kubernetes plans](https://octopus.com/blog/kubernetes-rfc).
 And you certainly delivered.
-So firstly, thank-you!
+So first, thank-you!
 We sincerely appreciate everyone who shared their thoughts.
 The product will certainly benefit from it.

 There were a few common themes in the feedback, which caused us to alter course slightly.
 We'll talk a little about those, and then finally give a [summary and progress update](#summary).

+!toc

 ## #1 A more friendly Kubernetes